zju3dv/MotionStreamer/README.md

 - [x] Release the training code and checkpoint of our [TMR](https://github.com/Mathux/TMR)-based motion evaluator trained on the processed 272-dim [HumanML3D](https://github.com/EricGuo5513/HumanML3D) dataset.
 - [x] Release the training and evaluation code as well as checkpoint of Causal TAE.
 - [x] Release the training code of original motion generation model and streaming generation model (MotionStreamer).
+- [x] Release the checkpoint and demo inference code of original motion generation model.
 - [ ] Release complete code for MotionStreamer.

 ## 🏃 Motion Representation